openremote/documentation/docs/user-guide/deploying/custom-deployment.md

 # Custom deployment

-You can use our [Custom project repository template](https://github.com/openremote/custom-project) as a starting point for you own project.
+You can use our [Custom project repository template](https://github.com/openremote/custom-project) as a starting point for your own project.
 A custom project is a way of extending OpenRemote to provide custom functionality without modifying the main OpenRemote code, thus the custom code can be separately version controlled possibly in a private repo.
 With it you can change the look of the Manager app, create your own asset types, change map settings, and set up realms, users, and asset on project initialization.

 The template has the recommended project structure and readme files in various places to provide details on the customization of each part.
 If you do not want to use the Custom project template, you can set it up yourself following this [video](https://www.youtube.com/watch?v=_u2IgdioQR8).